mjordan/islandora_riprap/README.md

 1. Clone this repo into your Islandora's `drupal/web/modules/contrib` directory.
 1. Enable the module either under the "Admin > Extend" menu or by running `drush en -y islandora_riprap`.
+1. Modify the "Riprap resource (media) list" View this module installs to determine which Media Riprap audits.

 ## Configuration